va3wam/calibrateServoMotor/README.md

 The frequency of a PWM signal determines how fast a PWM completes one period.
 The formulae to calculate the Frequency is ```Frequency = 1/Time Period```.

 <img title="Servo Motor Signalling" alt="PWM Signal" src="./img/pulse-width-modulation-duty-cycle.gif">

+### Quick Steps
+Here is the process to follow when calibrating the MG 996R servo motors.
+1. From MQTT.fx issue the command ```SERVO_POS,mNum,value``` where mNum is the motor number and value is a number.
+Start with a vaue around 110.
+2. Decrease the value in the step above by 5 and repeat step 1 until the servo stops moving.
+3. Refine the number to get the value that puts you at 0 degrees angle.
+4. Update the minimum value for the motor in the setup section of main.cpp: ```servoMotor[mNum].min = value``` where mNum is the motor number and value is the number you landed on in step 3.
+5. Place a horn on the servo so that one point is at a 90 degree angle from the body of the motor.
+6. Repeat step 1 but this time start with a number around 495.
+7. Increase the value in the step above by 5 and repeast step 4 until the servo stops moving.
+8. Refine the number to get the value that puts you at 180 degrees angle.
+9. Update the maximum value for the motor in the setup section of main.cpp: ```servoMotor[mNum].max = value``` where mNum is the motor number and value is the number you landed on in step 8.
+10. Repeat these steps for all of the Servo motors that you need to calibrate.
+Look at the position a line like this in the console: ```<processCmd> Interrupt count = 22275, period = 20 ms, freq = 50Hz.```
+11. Verify that you set things up correctly by issuing the command: ```SERVO_ANGLE,mNum,angle``` where mNum is the motor number and aangle is any angle between 0 and 180.
+12. Look at the motor and confirm that the horn is pointing to the angle that you specified in step 11.

 ### How positioning works
 When a pulse is sent to a servo that is less than 1.5 ms, the servo rotates to a position and holds its output shaft some number of degrees counterclockwise from the neutral point.
 When the pulse is wider than 1.5 ms the opposite occurs.
 The minimal and maximal widths of pulse that will command the servo to turn to a valid position are functions of each servo.
 Different brands, and even different servos of the same brand, will have different maxima and minima.
 Generally, the minimal pulse will be about 1 ms wide, and the maximal pulse will be 2 ms wide.